 It doesn’t require expensive equipment.
 It involves exercises like squats, lunges and pushups, as well as simple aids like exercise balls, dumbbells, resistance bands, kettlebells, foam rollers, steppers or stairs, and a suspension system that uses gravity and body weight to develop balance, flexibility, core stability and strength.

-You don’t have to be a Healthletica member to take advantage of our private functional fitness sessions and learn how to prevent future injuries that can arise from everyday activities.
+You don’t have to be a Healthletica member to take advantage of our private personal training sessions and learn how to prevent future injuries that can arise from everyday activities.

 Call or email us at firstname.lastname@example.org to request a personal consultation and arrange for private 1:1 training tailored to your specific needs.